SystemSpace/Compendium/compendium.rst

 What are the main governing principles that separate magic from science?
   Magic is editing the world with energy, while technology is editing the world with materials.

+How exactly do people use magic?
+  By using a specific type of energy to push aurora outside of its standard.
+Its mainly energy channeling, but there are a lot of ways to do it.

+  The common ways are circle methods (write what could be seen as an if-then-else statement in a circle and sign it), pure energy movement (with the brain), or the Synapsian method, which works by writing code next to a specific icon (only works in LFE, as its SYNAPSE hosted).

 Does LFE have its own astral plane?
   Most Systems do, actually.